 Tax Smart Tips

 - For profits tax, the tax reduction ceiling is applied to each business.
 For salaries tax, the ceiling is applied to each individual taxpayer, but for couples jointly assessed, the ceiling is applied to each couple.
-For personal assessment, single taxpayers will each be subject to the ceiling.
-Married couples must make personal assessment election together and the ceiling will therefore apply to each couple.
+For personal assessment, the ceiling is applied to each single taxpayer or married person who elects for personal assessment separately from his/her spouse.
+If married couples make their personal assessment election jointly, the ceiling will apply to each couple.

-- Taxpayers should complete the 2016/17 tax returns as usual.
-No application is required for the above measures.
-IRD will effect the tax reduction in the final assessment for 2016/17 and apply the new level of allowances/deduction ceiling (if applicable) and new marginal tax bands in calculating the 2017/18 provisional tax.
+- Taxpayers should complete the 2020/21 tax returns as usual.
+IRD will effect the tax reduction in the final assessment for the year of assessment 2020/21.

 Other Useful Tips

-- Inform IRD promptly if your correspondence address has changed.
+- Inform IRD promptly if your correspondence address has been changed.

 - Check your copy of “Employer’s Return of Remuneration and Pension” (IR56B/F/G) carefully.
 In case of doubt, clarify with your employer immediately and inform IRD, if necessary.